Preserving Relationships in the Midst of Political Turmoil

 That’s the bad news.
 The good news is that you have a unique opportunity to minister to people whose lives and relationships are being profoundly impacted by these events.

 Here are twenty-one biblical principles you can model and teach to others in these tumultuous times.
 These principles apply whether your candidates win or lose.
-Better yet, these principles can be used to respond contructively to any kind of controversial family, church or cultural issues.
+Better yet, these principles can be used to respond constructively to any kind of controversial family, church or cultural issues.

 Best of all, these principles can position you to give a compelling gospel testimony to those who have not yet found peace and security in the greatest Ruler of all times, our Lord Jesus Christ.